cetinkaya/detour/README.md

 ### Example Software That Use DETOUR Standalone

-In `detour_project/examples/standalone` folder, we provide two python files that use `detour` executable to select and prioritize codes.
+In `detour_project/examples/standalone` folder, we provide two python files that use `detour` executable to select and prioritize roads.
 These files generate some plots of selected/prioritized roads.

 #### Road selection